 - 2.1 To seek Cabinet Approval: - i.
-To introduce Selective Licensing of Private Rented accommodation within parts of the East Marsh ward. - ii.
-To exclude the streets of Cooper Road, Columbia Road and Fairmont Road including the connecting streets maintaining the original Selective Licensing boundary based around the Home Office Safer Streets area. - iii.
+Approve the Introduction of Selective Licensing of private rented accommodation within parts of the East Marsh ward as detailed in Appendix 1 and aligning to the Safer Streets geographical area. - ii.
 Publish a Public Notice of designation under Section 80 and 83 of the Housing Act 2004.
-This Notice shall allow for the designation of the chosen area for the introduction of a Selective Licensing Scheme. - iv.
-Publicise the consultation results for Selective Licensing - v.
-Approve a flexible fee structure for Selective Licensing
+This Notice shall allow for the designation of the chosen area for the introduction of a Selective Licensing Scheme. - iii.
+Publicise the Selective Licensing consultation results. - iv.
+Approve a flexible fee structure for Selective Licensing.